 Like pre-op instructions, registration instructions may vary.
 If you’ve been given different instructions by hospital staff, please follow those.
 Examples include new patients, who may need a visit before the surgery or pets who should take their morning medications.
-If you have any question about what instructions to follow to keep your pet safe, please call our offices.
+If you have any questions about what instructions to follow to keep your pet safe, please call our offices.

 Exam & Pre-anesthetic Blood Testing to Reduce Risks

-Our greatest concern is the well being of your pet.
+Our greatest concern is the well-being of your pet.
 Any surgery entails some risk.
 To minimize and manage this risk, we routinely perform a physical examination and pre-anesthetic blood profile.
 These tests are similar to those your own physician would run if you were to undergo anesthesia.
 They help alert the surgeon to the presence of complicating factors such as dehydration, anemia, infection, diabetes, or organ disease that may not be detected otherwise.
 Knowing about these ahead of the surgery allows us to make sound medical decisions.
-State of the art equipment enables us to perform the pre-anesthetic blood profile at our hospital.
+State-of-the-art equipment enables us to perform the pre-anesthetic blood profile at our hospital.

 Below is a list of the tests we routinely run.